TIGERB/easy-vue/README.md

 > <http://tigerb.github.io/easy-vue>

 ## How To Use ?
+* `update the variable "domain" to your domain in webpack.config.js`
 * `npm install`
 * `bower install`
 * `npm run test (develop environment) OR npm run build (production environment)`